escendit/tools-branding/README.md

 Please ensure that your code follows the project's coding standards and is thoroughly tested.

 ## License
-This package is released under the MIT License.
-See the LICENSE.txt file for details.
+Licensed under Apache License 2.0.
+See the LICENSE file for the complete license text.